m3xan1k/tiny_web/README.md

 </html>
 ```

+Also you may want use custom 404 page, just make '404.html' in the root of templates folder.

 ### Middleware

 You can create custom middleware classes by inheriting from the `bumbo.middleware.Middleware` class and overriding its two methods